DataCueCo/datacue-help/docs/README.md

 home: true
 heroImage: /datacue_hero.svg
 actionText: Get Started →
-actionLink: /dashboard/
+actionLink: /#getting-started
 footer: © 2018 DataCue (PTE.
 LTD.)
 ---

 ## Getting Started

-To get you started, you might find some of the links below useful:

-- New to DataCue?
+### What is DataCue?
+Check [our website](https://www.datacue.co/) to see how DataCue can work for you!

+### No account yet?
+You can sign up for one at [datacue.co](https://datacue.co/sign-up).

+### Want to sign in to the dashboard?
+Go to the dashboard [clicking here](https://app.datacue.co/).

+### How do I add DataCue to my website?
 Click on the [platform](#e-commerce-platforms) guide that matches your store.

-- Want to sign in to the dashboard? head over [here](https://app.datacue.co/)
-- No account yet?
-You can sign up for one at [datacue.co](https://datacue.co/sign-up).
-- Stuck?
+### Stuck?
 Feel free to [contact us](https://datacue.co/contact) or [tweet us @DataCueCo](https://twitter.com/datacueco).

 ## E-Commerce Platforms
+Right now DataCue can be installed in one of two ways: inside a Shopify store as an app or in a custom e-commerce store using DataCue's API.
 Click on your e-commerce platform to get started.

 ### [Shopify](/shopify/)
 Learn how to personalize your Shopify store with the DataCue app.